 - Click Set Whitelist and Next.
 The following table describes the details about whitelist settings.

-Instance type of the source database Description ApsaraDB RDS for MySQL The CIDR blocks of DTS servers are automatically added to the whitelist of the source ApsaraDB RDS for MySQL instance.
-This ensures that DTS servers can connect to the source RDS instance.
+Instance type of the source database Description RDS MySQL The CIDR blocks of DTS servers are automatically added to the whitelist of the source ApsaraDB RDS for MySQL instance.
+This ensures that DTS servers can connect to the source instance.
 User-created MySQL database hosted on ECS The CIDR blocks of DTS servers are automatically added to an inbound rule of the ECS instance.
 This ensures that DTS servers can connect to the source instance.

 - User-created MySQL database with a public IP address